 The Bose Smart Soundbar 300 has a couple of physical inputs.
 There's an HDMI ARC port so that you can connect it to your TV.
 While there's a micro-USB port, it's only for servicing the bar.
 This bar also has an IR port so that you can connect an IR emitter as well as a BASS port so that you can add-on a Bose Bass module.

-The Bose Smart Soundbar 300 has good audio format support via its HDMI ARC port.
+The Bose Smart Soundbar 300 has mediocre audio format support via its HDMI ARC port.
 It supports some very common formats such as Dolby Digital, but it has to downmix this content into stereo to play it.
 It doesn't support eARC or Dolby Atmos.

 The Bose Smart Soundbar 300 doesn't have a Full HDMI In port.